Abortion in Uruguay: Legislation

-Abortion methods and results

-Before abortion was legalized, Uruguay's women suffered 20,000 hospitalizations because of unsafe abortion every year, until a harm reduction strategy was adopted to enable women to initiate medical abortion at home.
-Medical abortion is non-surgical, so it does not introduce instruments into the womb; danger of infection from septic abortion is therefore much lower.

 History

 Abortion was made illegal in Uruguay in 1938.
-Many women and girls died every year from complications of unsafe abortions.
+The Catholic church arrived in Uruguay during colonial times and was a contributing factor to the prohibition.
+During the reform of Uruguay's government system towards the end of the civil wars, it was largely two populist parties and political armies that wanted to form a democracy.
+However, this limited legislative progress as the consensus primarily worked on common ground and traditional topics avoiding topics outside those bounds.

 In 2004, a team of professionals including gynecologists, midwives, psychologists, nurses and social workers founded a group called Iniciativas Sanitarias ("Health Initiatives").
 As part of a larger goal to promote sexual rights and abortion as a "human right", they focused on unintended or "unwanted" pregnancies and their consequences.
 They say that women should not have to pay for abortion of the unborn child's life with their own lives, and that pregnant women have a right to health information and emotional support, as well as post-abortion medical care.
 Their group aims to provide both respect and confidentiality.